justinhayes/cis/README.md

 --------------------
 To run the application, ensure that all CDH services are operating normally and then enter the following commands, each in its own shell.
-If this is the first time that the system has been run, wait until the Oryx computation layer (command 1) has completed building its model before turning on the data driver (command 4).
+If this is the first time that the system has been run, wait until the Oryx computation layer (command 1) has completed building its model before turning on the data driver.
 This can take up to several 10s of minutes or more.
 The computation layer will output a "Signaling completion of generation 0" message when it is finished.
 ```
+	# Make sure the flume agents are running in CM
     $> sh $CIS_HOME/bin/comp-kmeans.sh
     $> sh $CIS_HOME/bin/serv-kmeans.sh
-    $> flume-ng agent -c $CIS_HOME/conf/flume -f $CIS_HOME/conf/flume/flume.conf -n cis
+    $> python $CIS_HOME/bin/datadriver.py -yhttpd -t1000 -m102400
+    # kill the process via ctrl-c after it has created a few files
+    $> python $CIS_HOME/bin/datadriver.py -yiptables -t1000 -m102400
+    # kill the process via ctrl-c after it has created a few files
-    $> python $CIS_HOME/bin/datadriver.py -t1000 -m102400
+    $> python $CIS_HOME/bin/datadriver.py -ykdd -t1000 -m102400
+    # kill the process via ctrl-c after it has created a few files
 ```

-These processes should be run in the background for anything other than development environments.
+These processes would be run in the background for anything other than development environments.
-Additionally, multiple instances of the datadriver.py script can be run (one per type) to generate each type of event data.
+Additionally, multiple instances of the datadriver.py script can be run at the same time (one per type) to generate each type of event data.
 Run 'python $CIS_HOME/bin/datadriver.py -h' for script options.

 Once these processes are running, you can run Impala queries and Solr searches via Hue, at http://<host>:8888.
 You can also